-If it was found a waiver participant did not have required well-being checks completed timely, the MA could issue findings of non-compliance (see below).
-If checks had not been completed at all, MA staff would stay on-site at the facility until this occurred to verify remediation.
+If it was discovered a waiver participant did not have required well-being checks completed, the SMA could issue findings of not-compliance (see below).
+If checks had not been completed at all, SMA staff would remain on-site until the SLP provider remediated the non-compliance.

-Emergency call systems:
+Emergency Call Systems:

-If a participant was found to not have a working emergency call system, the SLF would have to repair the system immediately or supply an alternative way for the participant to signal for help approved by the MA, until the system could be repaired.
-MA staff would verify the system was repaired to document remediation.
+If an emergency call system was not functioning in a waiver participant's apartment, the SLP provider would have to repair the system immediately or supply an alternative way for the participant to signal for help until the system was repaired.
+The SMA would have to approve the alternative alert.
+SMA staff would verify the system was repaired to document remediation.
+Findings of non-compliance could be issued (see below).

-Freedom from Restraints & Seclusion:
+Freedom from Restraints and Seclusion:

-If a participant was found to be in/have been in restraints or seclusion, the SLF would need to immediately discontinue the practice.
-MA staff would verify the partipant was not in restraints or seclusion in order to document remediation.
-In addition to the issuance of findings of non-compliance summarized below, the MA may also issue an Immediate Jeopardy, as outlined earlier in this section, if the participant was identified to be in immediate danger.
+If a participant was found in restraints or seclusion, or SMA learned a participant had been in restraints or seclusion, the SLP provider would have to discontinue this practice immediately.
+SMA staff would verify the participant was not in restraints or seclusion in order to document remediation.
+Findings of non-compliance could be issued (see below).
+The SMA could also issue a notice of immediate jeopardy, as outlined in Appendix G.

-Mangement of Resident Funds:
+Management of Resident Funds:

-If a participant's funds were found not to be managed by the SLF in accordance with regulations, Medicaid agency staff would instruct the SLF to correct the issue.
-For instance, if participants had not been provided with the required periodic accounting of their funds, the SLF would have to issue these reports.
-MA staff would confirm participants received this information so that remediation could be verified.
-If it was suspected the SLF was intentionally mismanaging participants' funds, the Medicaid agency's Office of Inspector General (OIG)would be notified to further investigate the matter and pursue legally as necessary.
+If a participant's funds were not being managed by the SLP provider in accordance with regulations, SMA staff would instruct the SLP provider to correct this issue.
+SMA staff would confirm remediation had occurred.
+Findings of non-compliance could be issued (see below).
+If it was suspected the SLP provider was intentionally mismanaging participants' funds, the SMA's Office of Inspector General (OIG) would be notified to investigate further.
 Depending on the situation, the Illinois State Police could become involved at the request of the OIG.